 Napa Cabbage and Black Bean Slaw

-Jicama adds crunch to this slaw from Sarah Stegner of Prairie Grass Cafe in Chicago.
+Jicama adds crunch to this slaw from Sarah Stegner of Chicago.
 Use leftover dressing as a dipping sauce for chicken nuggets, cooked shrimp or fries.

 Crisp Portobello Mushroom and Spring Carrot Salad

-Goat cheese and chives top golden skillet-cooked mushrooms and cooked carrots in this recipe from Sarah Stegner of Prairie Grass Cafe in Chicago.
+Goat cheese and chives top golden skillet-cooked mushrooms and cooked carrots in this recipe from Sarah Stegner of Chicago.
 Homemade honey-mustard vinaigrette adds a pleasing tang.